BasakKurtLab/Multi-Step-Form/README.md

 Multi Step Form contains Navibar.
-This is created Html-Css and Javascript.
+This is created with Html-Css and Javascript.